openmrv/MRV/Formatted/Modules_1/Training_Data_GEE_m.1.2.2.md

 ### 3.2 Creating new Feature Collections

-As can be seen in Module 1.2.1 Training Data Collection Using QGIS, training data can be created in a variety of platforms.
+Training data can be created in a variety of platforms.
 In this tutorial, you will create training data as using Feature Collections of points with unique land cover labels identified with a 'label' attribute.
 For example, forests can have a 'label' attribute of 1, agriculture as 2, and so on.
 One simple method to develop training data is to simply create a Feature Collection for each land cover using the data and imagery available in Google Earth Engine.
 This tutorial will demonstrate how to create training data that are point geometries.
 A similar process can be used with polygon data.

 To start, open a web browser and navigate to [Google Earth Engine](https://code.earthengine.google.com/).